DataDog/integrations-extras/superwise/README.md

 2. Click on Create a new channel and select Datadog Integration.
 ![Superwise Integration]( https://raw.githubusercontent.com/DataDog/integrations-extras/master/superwise/images/2.png)

 3. Input your Datadog API Key and Application key and click on the Test button.
 The Test button will send a dummy request to your Datadog account to validate the integration.
-You should get a success message in Superwise .
+You should get a success message in Superwise.
 To finish the setup click “Create channel”.

 ![Superwise Integration]( https://raw.githubusercontent.com/DataDog/integrations-extras/master/superwise/images/6.png)